NishchayAnand/software-engineering/Interview Prep/JPA/Interview Questions.md

     - `@OneToOne`, `@OneToMany`, `@ManyToOne`, `@ManyToMany`: Define relationships between entities.
     - `@JoinColumn`: Specifies the foreign key column.

 ---

+Q. Explain the difference between `GenerationType.AUTO` and `GenerationType.IDENTITY`.

+- `GenerationType.AUTO`: Allows the persistence provider (e.g., Hibernate) to automatically choose the best strategy for primary key generation based on the underlying database and JPA provider defaults. **The actual strategy chosen can vary depending on the database type and its capabilities**.

+- `GenerationType.IDENTITY`: Explicitly instructs the database to generate the primary key value using an auto-increment column, where the database automatically generates the next available key for each new row. **This strategy requires that the underlying database supports auto-increment functionality**.

+---

 Q. What is JPQL (Java Persistence Query Language)?